ivamluz/Algorithms-and-Data-Structures/algorithms/0018-TimeConversion/README.md

 ## Function Description

-Complete the timeConversion function in the editor below.
-It should return a new string representing the input time in 24 hour format.
+Write a function that receives a string representing time in **12** hour format and return sa new string representing the input time in 24 hour format.

-timeConversion has the following parameter(s):

-s: a string representing time in **12** hour format

 ## Input Format